The Genius of an Apartment Combination

 Zoe and Arvid put sweat—but fun!—equity into their new home

 When the deal fell through on a new, larger apartment, Zoe and Arvid decided to stay put in their Lincoln Square building in Manhattan and make their 700-square-foot one-bedroom work.
 But two years later, the cramped space won out, and they went on the hunt for a new home.
 Zoe, who admits to an unhealthy relationship with HGTV, dreamt of buying, combining, and renovating an adjoining apartment.
-They decided to send letters to their adjacent neighbors and, to their surprise, one was looking to move, so they posted their project on Sweeten, a free service matching homeowners with vetted general contractors.
+They decided to send letters to their adjacent neighbors and, to their surprise, one was looking to move, so they posted their project on Sweeten to find a contractor.

 What Zoe, who works in finance, and Arvid, a 3-D designer, wanted most was extra space where they could spread out and finally be able to sit down at a proper dining table instead of crouching over the coffee table.
 For style, the couple would need to compromise.
 Zoe liked mid-century modern and rustic looks while Arvid preferred clean, modern lines with a dash of industrial.